italia/dcc-utils/README.md

 )
 ```

-you can also load a rule from JSON (`from_json`), useful to evaluate rules exposed on a server
+you can also load rules from JSON (`from_json`), useful to evaluate rules
+exposed on a server

 ```py
 my_rule = rule.from_json({...})